LivePersonInc/developer-center/pages/documents/ConversationalAI/Maven/Overview.md

 1. Setup **Maven Assist** recommended actions to increase agent productivity by suggesting bots or knowledgebase articles based on customer’s intents.
 2. Manage and use the **Maven Context Warehouse**, a repository for brand, session, or customer attributes, including the ability to connect to external data sources (CRM using a FaaS), and use these attributes throughout the customer’s conversation journey or in routing policies.
-3. Author dynamic **AI Powered Routing** policies based on attributes (intent, content, session, or AI based inferences) to route to the right human or bot - unlocking highly personalized consumer journeys.
+3. Author **Dynamic Routing** policies based on attributes (intent, content, session, or AI based inferences) to route to the right human or bot - unlocking highly personalized consumer journeys.
 4. Access developer features such as **Recommendation API** for next action or **Context Session Store** to customize and integrate Maven AI orchestration into their decision processes.

 <img class="fancyimage" width="750" src="img/maven/maven-workspace.png">